-Admission to Nurse's Office and Health Assessment Given
+Admission to the Nurse's Office and Health Assessment Given

-- Except for emergencies all students must have a pass from their teacher.
-Type of pass will be determined by grade level. - If a child is seen in nurse's office recurrently, he/she will only be allowed to come during lunch, recess, or PE unless we have documentation from your family doctor indicating the reason your child needs frequent absences from the classroom to see the nurse. - Students taking regularly scheduled medications must have required documentation completed.
-See forms in handbook- feel free to make copies as needed. - First Aid and emergency treatment is given for health problems arising at school.
-If a treatment (example: ice) is started at home and needs to be continued at school please send a note with instructions. - If a student has a fever over 100° and/or is too ill to stay at school, parent will be called and student sent home.
-Students wanting to go home with no fever will usually be requested to rest in the nurse's office for further monitoring. - Students are not to call home for parents to come & get them without going to the nurse first. - Children are not to be sent to school if they are too ill to function at school.
-We realize not all illnesses need an immediate doctor visit; so please call the school nurse, Joann Anderson ,RN, and if she deems it necessary for your child to stay home, it will be an excused absence. - If the child may have a contagious condition (Strep throat, chicken pox, pink eye, flu, ring worm, impetigo, other unknown rashes, etc.), contact the school nurse if you do not seek immediate medical attention.
-If your child is seen by a doctor for one of these diagnosis, they may return to school the next day, after seeing the doctor and starting treatment for this condition.
-However, they should not return if their temperature is above 100 or vomiting is present-again contact the school nurse and send doctor's note with the student upon returning to school.
+- Except for emergencies, all students must have a pass from their teacher.
+High school students must check in with the high school office before coming down to Nurse's Office.
+Students without a pass will be sent back to class. - If a child has frequent visits to the School Nurse, his/her visits may be restricted to during lunch, recess, or PE unless we have documentation from your healthcare provider indicating the reason your child needs frequent absences from the classroom to see the School Nurse.
+Parent/guardian will be contacted regarding frequent visits. - First aid and emergency treatment is given for health problems arising at school.
+Treatments started at home to be continued at school, (example: ice) need a note sent with instructions and time of last treatment. - If the School Nurse finds that a student is too ill to stay at school (examples of symptoms may include fever over 100°F and/or vomiting), the parent/guardian will be called and the student sent home.
+Students "not feeling good" or wanting to go home without having a fever, vomiting, or other symptoms considered by the School Nurse to warrant sending student home will be kept at school and monitored throughout the day. - Students are not to call home for parent/guardian to come and get them without going to the Nurse's Office first.
+Calling parent/guardian to go home without first seeing the School Nurse may result in disciplinary action. - Children are not to be sent to school if they are too ill to function at school.
+We realize that not all illnesses require a trip to the healthcare provider.
+Please call the School Nurse to determine if it is deemed necessary for your child to stay home.
+Do not send your child to school just to be "checked out" by the School Nurse to see if he/she is too sick to come to school.
+The School Nurse is not your primary healthcare provider. - If you feel your child has a contagious condition (strep throat, pinkeye, chicken pox, shingles, flu, ringworm, unknown rashes, etc.), contact the School Nurse even if you do not seek immediate medical attention.
+If your child is seen by a healthcare provider, he/she may return to school (with the provider's approval) the next day after starting treatment for the condition.
+However, he/she should not return if temperature is above 100°F or vomiting is present.
+Some contagious conditions require multiple-day quarantine periods away from school.
+It is recommended that anytime you have your child seen by a healthcare provider you obtain a "doctor's note" for missed school time.

-Medication Administration
+Medication Administration during School Hours

-The following that parents are to understand and agree to when requesting their child be given medications at school:
+Parents/guardians understand and agree to the following in order for their child to receive medications at school: